AbsaOSS/hermes/_docs/0.2.0/usage.md

 #### E2E Runner

-E2E Runner is a spark job to to test end to end data transformations (standardization and conformance from [Enceladus][gh-enceladus] project) and compere the output.
+E2E Runner is a spark job to test end to end data transformations (standardization and conformance from [Enceladus][gh-enceladus] project) and compere the output.
 This tools requires knowledge of the Enceladus project and is highly dependant on it, which is evident from the run example bellow.

 ```shell
 spark-submit e2e-runner.jar \